Today - $30.00 Off And One Free Pound Of Our Special

 Seriously, heirloom beans are probably the most versatile food you can have “ready” in the kitchen for “crunch time.”
 Beyond a few basic cooking principles, there are no hard and fast rules for cooking them.
 It’s almost impossible to ruin them.

 After you soak them for a couple of hours, just put them on the stove top, over the campfire, or even in a solar oven, and let them cook another hour or two.
-Or, toss them in the crockpot or solar ovn in the morning, add some water, and let them simmer all day.
-You can add other things to the pot if you like (such as onions, garlic, celery, a hambone, herbs and spices, or whatever you happen to have on hand)... or not.
-No matter how you prepare them, you'll be thrilled with the taste.
+Or, toss them in the crock-pot or solar oven in the morning, add some water, and let them simmer all day.
+You can add other things to the pot if you like (such as onions, garlic, celery, a ham-bone, herbs and spices, or whatever you happen to have on hand)… or not.
+No matter how you prepare them, you’ll be thrilled with the taste.

-In every Soup Bean Survival Kit, you get one pound of each of the nine different varieties of heirloom beans.
-It's a given that these beans are a nutritional powerhouse.
+In every Soup Bean Survival Kit, you get one pound of each of the nine different varieties of heirloom beans listed below.
+It’s a given that these beans are a nutritional powerhouse.
 But these beans go far beyond that.
-These specific varieties were carefully selected based on taste profiles, culinary properties, and ease of growing (yes, you can plant them, too).
+These specific heirloom beans varieties were carefully selected based on taste profiles, culinary properties, and ease of growing (yes, you can plant them, too).